Avika Gor

 Avika Gor (/hns/; born 30 June 1997) is an Indian actress who primarily works in Hindi and Telugu films and television.
 Gor is best recognised for her portrayal of Anandi Singh in Balika Vadhu and Roli Dwivedi Bhardwaj in Sasural Simar Ka.
 She is a recipient of several accolades including four ITA Awards and one SIIMA Award.
+She also participated in the reality show Khatron Ke Khiladi 15.

 Following her work as a child artist on television, Gor made her film debut with the Hindi film Morning Walk (2009).
 She expanded to Telugu films with Uyyala Jampala (2013), for which she won the SIIMA Award for Best Female Debut – Telugu.
 Her other notable films include Cinema Choopistha Mava (2015), Care of Footpath 2 (2015), Ekkadiki Pothavu Chinnavada (2016), Raju Gari Gadhi 3 (2019), 1920: Horrors of the Heart (2023) and Shanmukha (2025).

 Early life

 Gor was born on 30 June 1997, in a Gujarati family in Mumbai.
 She attended Sharon English High School in the Mulund suburb of Mumbai.